andreyorst/async.fnl/doc/src/async.md

 ```

 Takes a value from `port`.
 Will return `nil` if closed.
 Will block
 if nothing is available.
-Not intended for use in direct or transitive
+Not allowed to be used in direct or
-calls from `(go ...)` blocks.
+transitive calls from `(go ...)` blocks.

 ## `>!!`
 Function signature: